 I like to exfoliate my hands before using the cuticle cream.
 They are super soft and smooth that way!

-Lavender Orange DIY Cuticle Cream Recipe
+Lavender Orange DIY Cuticle Cream

 - Pour your DIY cuticle cream into small glass jars right away.
 If the mixture solidifies, just put it back on the heat until melted then pour into the glass jars.
 Allow it to cool completely before capping.

 - Take a small amount of the DIY cuticle cream and apply to each nail cuticle and around the nail tips.